universeye/universeye/README.md

 <h1 align="center">Hi 👋, I'm Terry Kuo</h1>
 <h3 align="center">A passionate iOS developer from Taiwan</h3>
 <h4 align="center">If you like my work, please give it a star, and welcome to add new features!</h4>
+<h4 align="center">I am currently developing mostly for iOS with some .Net Core on the side.</h4>
+<h4 align="center">My main project is currently Yosum, which is an app tracking one's subscription every month or year.</h4>